creichlin/struwwel/README.md

 Warning
 -------

-There is no guarantee though that this is helpful.
+There is no guarantee that this is helpful.
 So far i have only used it in some very limited cases without proper experience.
 It might also produce some other problems in the long term.